 - Use that information as part of the process of making the decision.

-- Communicate his/her decision either by talking, signing, or any other means.
+- Communicate their decision either by talking, signing, or any other means.

 - Everything that is done for or on behalf of a person who lacks capacity must be in that person's best interests.

-- The Act provides a checklist of factors that decision-makers must work through in deciding what is in a person's best interests.
+- The Mental Capacity Act provides a checklist of factors that decision-makers must work through in deciding what is in a person's best interests.

-- A person can put his/her wishes and feelings into a written statement if they so wish, which the person making the determination must consider.
+- A person can put their own wishes and feelings into a written statement if they so wish, which the person making the determination must consider.

 - Carers and family members have a right to be consulted.